-Most employers will not accept a qualification that does not include this and, of course, you need these skills to be a competent teacher.
+Most employers will not accept a qualification that does not include this.
+Of course, you need these skills to be a competent teacher.

-Some institutions will say that their training courses include teaching practice, but this is only in front of other class members and not in a real learning situation.
+Some institutions will say that their training courses include teaching practice.
+However, a closer look reveals that this is only in front of other class members and not in a school.
 Although this is better than nothing, it could make your certification less valuable to potential employers.

 Is the TEFL certification program at least 120 hours?

-An in-class training course is usually 4 weeks (20 class days) and an online equivalent will usually take a few weeks to a few months, depending on your speed.
+An in-class training course is usually 4 weeks (20 class days).
+An online equivalent will usually take a few weeks to a few months, depending on your speed.

-TEFL training programs with less than 100 hours will not provide you with a suitable qualification that will be acceptable to potential employers.
+TEFL training programs with less than 100 hours will still provide you with a qualification.
+Just be aware that it might not be acceptable to potential employers.